 • The option to calculate the lighting in the fragment shader (looks better - this is what one usually wants) or the vertex shader (marginally faster - looks terrible with large triangles, particularly with spot lights).

 • Pixel fog - defined by a color, a start distance, and an end distance.
 Optionally you may specify a strength modifier that will affect the amount that fog at the maximum distance will be blended to the color.
+You can also use a fog gradient sprite for advanced use.

 Documentation